syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/editing/edit.md

 ---
 layout: post
-title: Edit in ASP.NET Core Grid Component
+title: Edit in ASP.NET Core Grid Control | Syncfusion
 description: Learn here all about Edit in Syncfusion ##Platform_Name## Grid component of Syncfusion Essential JS 2 and more.
 platform: ej2-asp-core-mvc
 control: Edit